Chicago Carpal Tunnel Injury Lawyers For Workers Compensation Casees

-Carpal tunnel is classified as a repetitive stress injury because it is the result of constant and repeated motions.
-It is a common injury to those who work in occupations that require typing, assembly or maintenance.
+Carpal tunnel syndrome is classified as a repetitive stress injury because it results from constant and repeated motions.
+It is a common injury to those who work in occupations that require typing, assembly, or maintenance.
 After constant and repeated use, the tissues surrounding the primary muscles in the wrist swell until they pinch the median nerve.

-Misconceptions Deter Workers from Filing Claims Related to Carpal Tunnel
+Misconceptions Deter Workers From Filing Claims Related to Carpal Tunnel

-One of the reasons more workers do not seek the compensation that they deserve for their injuries is that they are misinformed or unaware of their rights.
-Some may even believe that retaining an attorney automatically necessitates filing a lawsuit against their employers.
+Some workers never seek to obtain the compensation they deserve for their injuries because they are misinformed or unaware of their rights.
+Some sufferers might even believe that retaining an attorney automatically necessitates filing a lawsuit against their employers.
 It does not.

 - You have the right to file a worker's compensation claim for any injury that has occurred at the workplace, regardless of whether you are at fault for the injury.
-A repetitive stress injury is an injury that results from performing a duty over a long period that causes harm to an area of the body.
+A repetitive stress condition is an injury that results from performing a duty over a long period that causes harm to an area of the body.

-- Your employer may not punish you or treat you differently following a worker's compensation claim.
-It is illegal for your employer to hire you, harass you or punish you for demanding the benefits you are guaranteed by law.
+- Your employer cannot punish you or treat you differently following a worker's compensation claim.
+It is illegal for your employer to fire you, harass you, or punish you for demanding the benefits you are guaranteed by law.